ClinicPins

 Frequently asked questions

-Plan 2–3 days in Bangkok.
-Day 1 is pre-op corneal tomography plus the procedure itself (roughly 30 minutes in the laser suite).
-Day 2 is the mandatory day-1 follow-up — vision check, flap inspection, and flying clearance.
-Day 3 you fly home, or extend into a week in Phuket or Chiang Mai.
-Flying before the Day 2 follow-up is not cleared by any international guideline.
+Plan 2 to 3 days in Bangkok.
+Day 1 is your eye scan and the surgery itself (about 30 minutes in the laser room).
+Day 2 is the next-day follow-up — vision check, eye inspection, and the sign-off that clears you to fly.
+On Day 3 you fly home, or stay on for a week in Phuket or Chiang Mai.
+Flying before the Day 2 check is not cleared by any international guideline.

-In a review of 67,893 eyes across 97 studies, 99.5% of modern LASIK cases hit 20/40 or better vision without glasses, and 98.5% of patients said they were happy with the outcome.
+In a review of 67,893 eyes across 97 studies, 99.5% of modern LASIK patients ended up with vision good enough to drive without glasses, and 98.5% said they were happy with the outcome.
 The FDA's own PROWL follow-up studies found similar numbers.
-Those figures apply when surgery is done by a Thai Board-certified ophthalmologist on a current-generation laser — the ISRS- or AAO-credentialed surgeons at the JCI hospitals and specialty eye centres we recommend.
-Choose a surgeon, choose a laser.
+These results apply when the surgery is done by a Thai Board-certified eye surgeon on a modern laser — the surgeons at the international hospitals and specialty eye centres we recommend.
+Pick the right surgeon, pick the right laser.

-Most patients see 20/40 or better by the Day 2 follow-up — cleared to drive and do desk work from Day 2.
-Screen work is fine by Day 3 with the prescribed lubricating drops.
+Most people can see well enough to drive by the next-day follow-up, and most are cleared for driving and desk work from Day 2.
+Screen work is fine from Day 3 with your prescribed lubricating drops.
 Light exercise from Day 7.
-No swimming, diving, or contact sport for 4 weeks — water contamination risks infection and impact can displace the flap.
-Sunglasses outdoors for the first week reduce glare and protect against UV while the cornea heals.
+No swimming, diving, or contact sport for 4 weeks — water can cause infection and a knock can move the flap.
+Wear sunglasses outdoors for the first week to reduce glare and protect against UV while your eyes heal.

-LASIK uses a blade to cut a thin corneal flap, folds it back, and reshapes the cornea underneath with a laser.
+Standard LASIK uses a tiny blade to cut a thin flap in the cornea, folds it back, and reshapes the cornea underneath with a laser.
 Femto-LASIK is the same procedure but uses a laser to make the flap instead of a blade — the bladeless version.
-ReLEx SMILE is flapless: the surgeon removes a small disc of corneal tissue (a lenticule) through a 2–4 mm opening on the side.
-PRK skips the flap entirely and reshapes the surface, which is preferred for thin corneas or people who play contact sports.
-A 2023 review of 3,486 eyes found SMILE and LASIK give the same vision; SMILE has a slight edge on dry eye, and PRK has a longer recovery but ends up in the same place.
+SMILE skips the flap entirely: the surgeon removes a small disc of tissue (a lenticule) through a 2 to 4 mm opening on the side of the cornea.
+PRK also has no flap — the surgeon reshapes the surface of the cornea instead.
+PRK is the usual choice for people with a thin cornea or who play contact sports.
+A 2023 review of 3,486 eyes found SMILE and LASIK give the same final vision.
+SMILE causes a little less dry eye.
+PRK takes longer to heal but ends up at the same place.

-Roughly 1 in 5 candidates are steered to PRK, SMILE, or ICL rather than LASIK after the pre-op scan — usually because of thin corneas, existing dry eye, or a prescription that's too strong for a safe flap.
-This is a feature, not a failure.
-The Day 1 corneal scan is designed to catch it, and the ophthalmologist walks through alternatives at the same visit.
-PRK has a longer recovery (5–7 days as the surface heals) but ends up with the same final vision; SMILE keeps almost the same trip length as LASIK.
+About 1 in 5 patients are offered PRK, SMILE, or ICL (an implanted lens) instead of standard LASIK after their eye scan.
+The most common reasons: a too-thin cornea, dry eye, or a prescription too strong for a safe flap.
+This is not a failure of the process — the Day 1 scan is designed to catch it.
+Your surgeon will explain your other options at the same visit.
+PRK takes longer to heal (5 to 7 days as the surface grows back) but ends up with the same final vision.
+SMILE keeps the trip almost the same length as LASIK.

-US, UK, Australian, Canadian, NZ, and Singapore passports are entitled to 60 days visa-exempt entry under Thailand's current exemption schedule — more than enough for the 2–3 day LASIK trip or a 2-week combined trip.
+Travellers from the US, UK, Australia, Canada, New Zealand, and Singapore can enter Thailand for up to 60 days without a visa under the current rules — more than enough for the 2 to 3 day LASIK trip or a 2-week combined trip.
 We confirm the current rule for your passport in your trip plan.

 Still have questions?
 Talk to our concierge team